AscendantDesign/Scaffold/Info/StyleGuide.md

 Please observe the following patterns when submitting code changes to the Scaffold project.

 **Comment Your Work**.
-Contrary to what may seem like popular belief, code is NOT self-explanatory.
+Contrary to what may seem like popular belief, code is not self-explanatory.
 Please use comments so everyone can understand your perspective and intentions, especially in the documentation attribute sections.
 Remember: .NET applications are compiled.
 As a result, inline comments and other text won't ever affect the size of the executable.

 **Full Braces**.
 Every statement with follow-up should be fully enclosed.
 Instead of: